elena-shvetsova/bem-core/common.docs/i-bem-js/i-bem-js.ru.md

 Dependencies:

  * jQuery (only for `i-bem__dom` module).
-When using the bem-core library, a separate installation of jQuery is not required / as it will be installed automatically.
+When using the bem-core library, the separate including jQuery is not required / as it will be installed automatically.
  * [ymaps/modules][ymaps] modular system.
 When using [bem-tools][] along with `.browser.js` technology (and derrivatives based on it), this dependancy is resolved automatically.

 One can use *i-bem.js* as a part of full stack of BEM-tools.
 In this case it is convinient to create a project based on [project-stub](http://github.com/bem/project-stub/) template repository, which automatically installs the dependent libraries.